Year-Round Golden Season

 Shhh, don’t tell anyone.
-Fall is one of the best kept secrets in town.
+But, fall is one of the best kept secrets in town.
 If you’re looking for a special, quiet place to enjoy more solitude, you may just find it in Telluride during the fall.

 Sightseers don’t typically wait for quieter times to travel.
 Most people do their traveling when the country comes alive with warmer temperatures in the summer.
 Visitors are seen at state and national parks, from campgrounds to Yosemite, and people flock up the coastline from South Carolina all the way to Maine.
-Crowded boardwalks with families enjoying ice cream, hiking trail-heads with packed parking lots, and busy harbors and lakes bustling with boaters, are all very familiar summer images.
+Normally, boardwalks are crowded with families enjoying ice cream, hiking trail-heads have packed parking lots, and busy harbors and lakes are bustling with boaters.
+These are all very familiar summer images.
 Yet, this year those iconic images are likely to change.

 People craving solace and space will wait until the crowds disperse and the temperatures cool to take that special vacation.
 We’ll all be looking for a bit of Mother Nature’s medicine, in a different way.
 Luckily, Telluride has the cure: fall.